nodejs/node-core-utils/README.md

 }
 ```

-If you install via npm, that's it.

-If you are using it from source, install and link:
+If you would prefer to build from the source, install and link:

 ```
 git clone git@github.com:joyeecheung/node-core-utils.git